nkeledjian/liri/README.md

 * Plots, Actors, and More

 ## DO WHAT IT SAYS MODE with RANDOM.TXT
+Create a command in random.txt file like this:
+`concert-this,tycho` or `movie-this,deep impact`
-Edit the random.txt file with a command of your choice and run it with:
+ and run it with:
-* node liri.js do-what-it-says
+`node liri.js do-what-it-says`